Shufflepuck Café: Plot

 There is a general storyline behind the Amiga and Famicom versions of the game in which the player is an inter-galactic salesman whose spaceship has broken down.
 He needs to find a telephone to call the breakdown service and get the spaceship fixed.
 Shufflepuck Café is the nearest place for miles, so he goes in to use their telephone.
 The main eight Shufflepuck players are standing in his way and will not let him get to the phone until he has beaten them all.
 Once all are defeated, the player gets in his spaceship and flies off into the distance.

 Reception

 The game was reviewed in 1989 in Dragon #142 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 41/2 out of 5 stars.
 On release, Famitsu magazine scored the Famicom version of the game a 23 out of 40.
-A retrospective review for Retrogamer from 2008 said the game was a "forgotten gem" although unfortunately lacking a 2 player mode.
+A retrospective review for Retro Gamer from 2008 said the game was a "forgotten gem" although unfortunately lacking a 2 player mode.